Frequently Asked Questions

 Q: What if I am flying?

-The nearest airports are Hartford/Springfield (~2.5 hours), Burlington, VT (~2 hours), Manchester, NH (~2 hours), and Boston (~3 hours).
+A: We’re excited you’re going to make the trip to attend YDW!
+The nearest airports are Hartford/Springfield, Burlington, VT, Manchester, NH, and Boston.
 We want to do everything we can to help make the travel logistics manageable.
 Our ride coordinator can help you find a ride between one of these airports and the weekend.
-The best options for rides will probably be from Boston, Burlington, and Hartford (in that order).

 Q: Have you considered hiring X band or caller?

+A: We love hearing suggestions for musicians and callers!
 Who do we hire?
 Although we don’t exclusively hire “younger” performers, part of the goal of YDW is to highlight talented younger performers and instructors by hiring them to be on staff.
-Some of them are already nationally known, while others are just beginning to work outside of their local community.
+We haven’t thought of everyone, so keep the ideas coming.

 Q: How can I get hired at YDW?